Creating a custom map pin icon

 The image on the left uses a transparent punchout, but uses a filled-in punchout on the right.

 To display your pin icon to visitors, it'll need to be hosted online somewhere accessible.
-We don't currently offer image hosting, but you can upload your icon to the platform that hosts your site or to a stand-alone host like DropBox:
+We don't currently offer image hosting, but you can upload your icon to the platform that hosts your site:

 When you add the image URL to your Stockist account, be sure it starts with https:// to ensure there won't be any issues displaying your locator on a secure site.